DomoApps/ryuu-proxy/README.md

 - `manifest`: The parsed contents of a project's manifest.json file. `domo publish` have been run at least once to ensure the `manifest.json` file has an `id` property

 #### Optional Configuration Properties
-- `manifest.proxyId`: An advanced property required for projects leveraging DQL, writebacks, or Ouath.
+- `manifest.proxyId`: An advanced property required for projects leveraging DQL, writebacks, or Oauth.
 If you are unsure of whether or not you need this, you most likely don't.
 To get a proxyId, see "Getting a proxyId" below

 ### With [Express](https://expressjs.com/) / [Connect](https://github.com/senchalabs/connect)